elliottwa9/elliottwa.github.io/_pages/about.md

 Hello, my name is Elliott.
 Welcome to the website.
 This website is both a personal and professional website, mostly just for fun.
-I'm still working on this website, and the only thing that works is the photo gallery.
-Go there for now.
+I'm still working on this website.
+You can go to the <a href="https://trucklover2015.github.io/elliottwa.github.io/photos/">photos</a> tab for now.